Zeugwerk/Twinpack/CONTRIBUTING.md

 Thank you for your interest in contributing to Twinpack!
 We welcome contributions of all kinds—whether they are bug reports, new features, documentation improvements, unit tests or system tests.
-To maintain a high quality of contributions and streamline the development process, we follow a specific workflow.
+To maintain a high quality of contributions and streamline the development process, we as maintainers follow a specific workflow.
 Please read through the following guidelines before getting started.
+Note that we are not strict regarding this flow, every contribution is welcome, wheather this guideline is followed or not by the contributor.
+The main purpose of this page is so that you understand how we, as the maintainers of this project, develop this project.

 ---